zakariaGatter/xbps-hist/README.md

     `xbps-hist -a install -l`

-* Show eberything with a action and a date
+* Show everything with a action and a date

     `xbps-hist -a install -d "2019-10-21 13:38:00" -l`